 Tip 4: Don’t Use Artificial Sweeteners

-The basic rule of thumb is that you need approximately the same amount of sugar as yeast, so if the recipe is for a particularly sweet bread and calls for much more than that, you may be able to substitute some artificial sweetener (Splenda or others) for part of the sugar, but there still must be at least as much sugar as yeast.
+The basic rule of thumb is that you need approximately the same amount of sugar as yeast.
+So if the recipe is for a particularly sweet bread and calls for much more than that, you may be able to substitute some artificial sweetener (Splenda or others) for part of the sugar.
+But there still must be at least as much sugar as yeast.

 Tip 5: Knead the Bread in the Bowl